 go run main.go

-Go back to the browser, and go to the new endpoint http://localhost:8080/times/3/4.
+Go back to the browser and reload the page.
 Notice how your changes are instantly applied.
 No commit, build or push required 😎!

 okteto up command by pressing